 This is my personal favorite – Floatation Tank.
 I have been floating from early 2008 and enjoy every session.
 1 hour of floating is about the average you need to get the same as 6 hours of sleep.
-This 1 hour passes quickly, time doesn’t exist in the tank, and when you finish your session you will feel as though you just had a brain & body massage.
+This 1 hour passes quickly, time doesn’t exist in the tank, and when you finish your session you will feel as though you just had a brain & body massage and maybe a few drops of cbd or an Exhale Wellness product to keep the relaxing feeling.
 The feeling is amazing and lasts for most of the day.

 What is an Floatation (isolation) Tank?

 A floatation tank (also known as isolation tank or sensory deprivation tank) is an enclosed chamber filled with approximately ten inches of warm saturated solution of Epsom Salt.
 A solution so dense that even the thinnest person floats supine with the entire body at or near the surface of the water like a cork.

 The buoyancy counteracts the effects of gravity, giving the floater a sensation of weightlessness.
 The chamber is pitch-black and silent.
 In the absence of sensory input to the logical side of the brain, the left side of the brain synchronises with the creative side (right side) and creates a free state, at peace.
 In this state, the brain releases vast amounts of endorphins.
 Most floaters report enhanced mental powers.
 Virtually everyone finds the experience immensely pleasant.

 While the state of relaxation may be deep and profound, the individual’s brain stays dreamily alert.
 To get technical, the brain gradually shifts from its usual “alpha” state to generate theta waves, the state-of-mind that Buddhist monks try to reach through hours of meditation and years of training.
 You can achieve this in a matter of minutes just by floating!
 Best of all, the effects of floatation are cumulative – the more regularly you float, the better it gets.